lots-of-things/flight-free-site/_posts/2022-12-03-victor-poland-missouri.md

 ---
 layout: post
 title:  Victor Poland, Missouri
-description: Why are you flight free?Flying contributes to global warming and the continued climate crisis.
+description: Why are you flight free?
+Flying contributes to global warming and the continued climate crisis.
 This pledge was a great next step for me to go flightle...
 date:   2022-12-03 00:00:00 +0300
 image:  '/images/victor-poland-missouri.jpeg'
 tags:   ['missouri']